 Children with diarrhea may lose their appetite, vomit Vomiting in Infants and Children Vomiting is the uncomfortable, involuntary, forceful throwing up of food.
 In infants, vomiting must be distinguished from spitting up.
 Infants often spit up small amounts while being fed or... read more , lose weight, or have a fever Fever in Infants and Children Normal body temperature varies from person to person and throughout the day (it is typically highest in the afternoon).
 Normal body temperature is higher in preschool-aged children and highest... read more .
-If diarrhea is severe or lasts a long time, dehydration Dehydration in Children Dehydration is loss of water from the body, usually caused by vomiting and/or diarrhea.
-Dehydration occurs when there is significant loss of body water and, to varying amounts, electrolytes... read more is likely.
+If diarrhea is severe or lasts a long time, children are likely to lose a significant amount of body fluid (dehydration Dehydration in Children Dehydration is loss of water from the body, usually caused by vomiting and/or diarrhea.
+Dehydration occurs when there is significant loss of body water and, to varying amounts, electrolytes... read more ).
 Infants and young children can become dehydrated more quickly, sometimes in less than 1 day.
 Severe dehydration can cause seizures, brain damage, and death.

-Worldwide, diarrhea causes 1.5 million deaths a year, mostly in underdeveloped countries.
+Worldwide, diarrhea causes 1.5 to 2.5 million deaths a year.
 In the United States, diarrhea accounts for about 9% of hospitalizations for children under 5 years old.

 Likely causes of diarrhea depend on whether it lasts less than 2 weeks (acute) or more than 2 weeks (chronic).
 Most cases of diarrhea are acute.